erszcz/docsh/notes.md

 Erlang installation with docsh support on a developer's workstation requires further consideration.

+It seems that `beam_lib` and `code`/`code_server` can't fetch chunks which are actually loaded by the emulator - they always read them from the `.beam` file or the passed in binary.
+This means that simply reloading the module (see `reload_with_exdc/2` at `docsh_shell.erl:28`) won't be sufficient for `docsh_embeddable:h/1,3` to pick up the newly generated ExDc chunk.

 # `user_default` extensions

 TODO: Put this into the README later.

-A functional calling style is worked on:
+A functional calling style is being worked on:

 ```erlang
 > h(fun lists:keyfind/3).